UPBGE/UPBGE-Docs/source/manual/logic_nodes/objects/add_object.rst

    Which condition will be used for node to activate.

 Object to Add
-   Which object to add.
+   Object Data Block to add into the scene.

 Copy Data From
-   Copy data from which object.
+   Copy the transform data from this object (optional).

 Life
-   todo
+   Total amount of frames after which the object is removed.

 Full Copy
-   todo
+   Duplicate the data used by the spawned object.
+This will duplicate any material, action etc. used by this Data Block.

 Outputs
 ++++++++++++++++++++++++++++++